 “The programme has certainly helped me to gain confidence in my abilities and every session was a pleasure to attend.
 I have many colleagues just starting out on their careers who I feel would hugely benefit from it and so I would happily recommend this programme; Actually I often found myself wishing that my team could be sat with me… !”

 Details about this years activities have been shared with each council and we are currently receiving applications until 12 August.

 The programme has two main aims;

 - To equip participants with the knowledge of the key issues facing district councils including devolution, local government finance, driving regional economic growth and supporting planning reform amongst others.

 - Helping participants to develop the key skills to seize the opportunities in an evolving local government landscape.

 The SDP is a brilliant opportunity for local government officers at the start of their career to equip themselves with the knowledge and skills to adapt and seize the opportunities in a changing local government environment.
 Participants are encouraged to take back their learning from the course to their teams and wider council and a number of authorities have commented on the positive benefit the SDP has had on both the individual participant and wider organisation.

-Read more at “Developing public leaders of the future” by Sandra Dinneen (Pubilc Sector Executive – opens in new link) or apply at this link.
+Read more at “Developing public leaders of the future” by Sandra Dinneen (Pubilc Sector Executive – opens in new link).
+Applications for 2017-18 will be opening soon.